mmitropolitsky/SpringBootArchitecture/README.md

 applications and `spring-boot-cli/samples` with Groovy samples for the command line application.
 [Javadoc](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javadoc.html) and [Asciidoctor](https://asciidoctor.org/) documentation are found in `spring-boot-docs`.
-Other Asciidoctor file are placed in the root folder explaining the contribution pipeline, how to get support and so on.
+Other Asciidoctor files are placed in the root folder explaining the contribution pipeline, how to get support and so on.
 The repository root also contains the [maven wrapper](https://github.com/takari/maven-wrapper) to ensure that the build has everything necessary to be run independently.
 By using the maven wrapper, `mvnw`, the reference documentation in HTML format can be built.
 The generated documentation can be found at `spring-boot-project/spring-boot-docs/target/generated-docs/reference/html`.

 ## Common Design Model
 In this section, part of the common design model is identified and discussed.

 #### Standardization of Codeline
-As previously mentioned in Codeline Organization Model, the actual program code and the unit test code are structured as follows.
+As previously mentioned in [Codeline Organization Model](#codeline-organization-model), the actual program code and the unit test code are structured as follows:

 ```
 src/main/java/com/foo/Bar.java